tomhense/spicetify-extensions/README.md

 misc               = 000000
 ```

-For every color section in this file we will have to add the color codes for the light theme (it is easiest to just copy this together):
+For every color section in this file we will have to add the color codes for the light theme (it is easiest to just copy this together if the theme already contains sections for light colors):
 ```
 [gray]
 text               = 000000